What does recovered F & A support?

 use of indirect costs for cost share.

-The VPRED has the authority to approve requests to renovate or build a lab for a professor,
+Recovered IDC may be used to renovate or build a lab for a professor, department or

-department or center in support of research.
-Lab improvements have the potential to
+center in support of research.
+Lab improvements have the potential to attract both

-attract both faculty and students to UNO, improve the quality of the student's experience
+faculty and students to UNO, improve the quality of the student's experience at UNO,

-at UNO, and improve the quality and quantity of sponsored funding.
-This is in keeping
+and improve the quality and quantity of sponsored funding.
+This is in keeping with

 New Faculty Start-Up